 Home to the bratwurst, currywurst and schnitzel, Germany may not necessarily be a country you associate with vegetarianism.
 But Berlin is out to turn this idea around, and vegan and vegetarian restaurants, cafés, bakeries and even supermarkets are popping up all over the place.

-When Matt and I recently visited Berlin, we ate predominantly vegan and dined in some amazing places.
+When a friend and I recently visited Berlin, we ate predominantly vegan and dined in some amazing places.
 Making our way around the city eating everywhere from fast food cafés to white tablecloth restaurants, we enjoyed every bite.

 Here’s a quick run down of our tastiest meals:

 “Delicious as Fuck”, reads the slogan on the window.
 A big claim, perhaps, but one that Fast Rabbit does not struggle to live up to.

 This vegan “fast food” café in the Prenzlauer Berg neighbourhood serves a range of wraps, salads, soups and baked goods.
 Not so much “fast food” in the McDonald’s or Subway sense but in the freshly-made-to-order-but-pretty-speedy sense.

 Their speciality is their “Dirty Wrap”: a freshly made tortilla filled with either Oriental or Mexican ingredients (or a mix of both if you’re feeling indecisive).
 I went for Oriental with mixed vegetables, red lentils and home-made lemon hummus.
 Divine.

 There are different combo options and at just €7.50 for the “Fast Rabbit” combo, which includes a wrap, fresh salad and a drink, the meals are great value.

 The café’s décor and design is awesome with hand-written menus, eco wall gardens, a broken skateboard coat rack, and rabbity artwork dotted around the walls (I bought an awesome framed rabbit print by the tattoo artist wife of one of the servers).